GogoFC/cloudflare-ddns-multi-domain-update/README.md

 Use Edit zone DNS Template and select a specific Zone in Zone Resources.

 The script is made to work with Bearer token.

+# Cron

+Script is meant to be ran as a Cron job.